 “In line with these connectivity expectations, we can deliver critical chart updates, warnings and admiralty overlays in a matter of minutes, not weeks.
 Ship owners who want a competitive edge on voyage planning can also be assured that they are committing to ‘future-proof’ technology.”

-The Orange Business Services MPLS-based network allows ships to bypass the public Internet when accessing corporate systems and connect using a secure, real-time connection to business-critical applications.
+The Orange Business MPLS-based network allows ships to bypass the public Internet when accessing corporate systems and connect using a secure, real-time connection to business-critical applications.
 VSAT bandwidth delivers connectivity rates between 128 kbps and 8 Mbps, scalable as required for both uplink and downlink.

-“Current At Sea is about rethinking business processes to improve safety, efficiency and costs,” said Nicolas Roy, head of the Network Solutions Business Unit, Orange Business Services.
+“Current At Sea is about rethinking business processes to improve safety, efficiency and costs,” said Nicolas Roy, head of the Network Solutions Business Unit, Orange Business.
 “Customers benefit from a one-stop, flat-rate solution for a fully electronic navigation and communications platform that not only brings their vessels into compliance very quickly, but also offers tangible business benefits.”